What are Google’s ranking factors? It’s a question SEOs are always asking and the answer keeps changing.

 Having a user-friendly page experience is vital in encouraging searchers to engage with your content.
 In 2020, Google announced that new page experience signals would be included in Google Search ranking.
 A set of ‘Core Web Vitals’ will be introduced alongside existing signals for page experience.
 These include loading performance, interactivity and visual stability.

-Coming into place in May 2021, it means that sites will need to optimise for user experience.
+Coming into place from mid-June 2021, it means that sites will need to optimise for user experience.

 Fiction: Social media mentions and likes